Does Subsidence Affect House Price?

 Subsidence can be hugely damaging when it comes to trying to sell your house.
 If not dealt with quickly enough, you can be looking at a substantial drop in value of your property.
 In some cases, it could mean you are in a position where nobody makes an offer until the price is drastically reduced.

 Whilst not impossible to sell a house with subsidence, it is a lot harder.
-Thankfully, the emergence of companies like Sell Your House Quick Now means that should you be struggling to sell, help is always at hand.
+Thankfully, the emergence of sell house fast companies like Gaffsy means that should you be struggling to sell, help is always at hand.
 As we buy any house, you can always speak to us over your subsidence house sale concerns.

 There is a chance your property has subsidence issues you are not even aware of.
 If you tackle it soon enough, you may be able to retain some of the original value of the house.
 Read on to learn more.

 Subsidence is where the ground under your house sinks, or caves in.
 It is at its most problematic when the ground is sinking at different rates as the foundations can become unaligned and therefore put the structure of the building at risk.

 How much does subsidence devalue a property?